-- 1. Act honestly, with integrity and in good faith at all times in the best interests of the response as a whole - 2.
-Declare all conflicts of interests (personal and organisational) at the beginning of the response and on an on-going basis that could potentially compromise the delivery of response objectives and outcomes(refer to the GIA Handbook for the conflict of interest guidance and forms) - 3.
-Exercise diligence and care in fulfilling the role of being a member of RSL

-- 4. Attend RSL meetings and devote sufficient time to preparation for meetings to allow for full and appropriate participation in the decision-making process - 5.
-Not disclose to any other person confidential information other than as agreed by the Response Strategic Leadership or as required under law (refer to the GIA Handbook for the confidentiality deed guidance and forms) - 6.
-Abide by RSL decisions once made - 7.
-Not make, comment, issue, authorise, offer or endorse any public criticism or statement having or designed to have an effect prejudicial to the best interests of RSL - 8.
-Make every reasonable effort to ensure that the response does not raise community, supplier or stakeholder expectations that cannot be fulfilled - 9.
-Carry out its meetings in such a manner as to ensure fair and full participation of all RSL members
+- a.
+Act honestly, with integrity and in good faith at all times in the best interests of the response as a whole. - b.
+Declare all conflicts of interests (personal and organisational) at the beginning of the response and on an on-going basis that could potentially compromise the delivery of response objectives and outcomes. - c.
+Exercise diligence and care in fulfilling the role of being a member of the Response Governance Board. - d.
+Maintain sufficient knowledge of relevant areas to make informed strategic decisions. - e.
+Attend Response Governance Board meetings and devote sufficient time to preparation for meetings to allow for full and appropriate participation in the decision making process. - f.
+Not disclose to any other person confidential information other than as agreed by the Response Governance Board or as required under law. - g.
+Abide by Response Governance Board decisions. - h.
+Not to make, comment, issue, authorise, offer or endorse any public criticism or statement having or designed to have an effect prejudicial to the best interests of the Response Governance Board. - i.
+Make every reasonable effort to ensure that the response does not raise community, supplier or stakeholder expectations that cannot be fulfilled. - j.
+Carry out meetings in such a manner as to ensure fair and full participation of all Response Governance Board Members.

-Appendix 5: RSL conflict of interest form
+Appendix 5: Response Governance conflict of interest form